dotnet/docs/docs/csharp/whats-new/csharp-6.md

 ## Await in Catch and Finally blocks

 C# 5 had several limitations around where you could place `await` expressions.
-You can now use `await` in `catch` or `finally` expressions.
-With C# 6, you can also await in catch expressions.
+With C# 6, you can now use `await` in `catch` or `finally` expressions.
 This is most often used with logging scenarios:

 [!code-csharp[AwaitFinally](../../../samples/snippets/csharp/new-in-6/NetworkClient.cs#AwaitFinally)]